-The Coffee & Pie Sour Stout contains 6% ABV and is brewed with malted millet, malted rice, roasted buckwheat, cherries, hops, coffee, gluten-free dry bacteria, and gluten-free dry yeast.
+Past brews have included The Coffee & Pie Sour Stout, which contains 6% ABV and was brewed with malted millet, malted rice, roasted buckwheat, cherries, hops, coffee, gluten-free dry bacteria, and gluten-free dry yeast.
 It has warming flavors of coffee and cherry.
 The Cocoa Maple Stout is lighter, with just 4.5% ABV, and derives its flavor notes from cocoa powder and maple.
 The Buckwheat Stout Version 2.0 also contains 4.5% ABV and has a more hoppy flavor without being overly bitter.
 With Mutaintis's ever-changing flavors, it can be hard on any one specific brew, but it seems you really can't go wrong with any of them.

 Bravus Non-Alcoholic Oatmeal Stout

 If you’re in the market for a gluten-free stout that doubles as a non-alcoholic stout, consider the Bravus Non-Alcoholic Oatmeal Stout.
 Note that this non-alcoholic beer isn’t 100% gluten-free, so it may not be safe for those with celiac disease.
 It is gluten-reduced to <20 ppm.
 Also vegan, this non-alcohol stout beer has only 99 calories and less than 0.5% alcohol by volume.
 Though dark in color, Bravus Non-Alcoholic Oatmeal Stout has a light flavor and texture.
 Prominent flavor notes include chocolate, caramel, roasted coffee, and malt.

 - The 9 best CBD drinks we tried in 2023